Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Manufacturing and Processing Exporter Tax Incentive

-The M&P Exporter Tax Incentive provides non-refundable tax credits to eligible corporations that expand the number of M&P-related full time employees above the number that were employed in 2014.
-Eligible businesses are those that derive at least 25% of revenues from the export to the rest of Canada or internationally of their manufactured goods each year and that:
+The M&P Exporter Tax Incentive provided non-refundable tax credits to eligible corporations that expanded the number of M&P-related full-time employees above the number that were employed in 2014.
+Eligible businesses were those that derived at least 25 per cent of revenues from export to the rest of Canada or internationally of their manufactured goods each year and that:

-• "manufacture or process" goods for sale as defined in the federal Income Tax Act; or
+• "manufactured or processed" goods for sale as defined in the federal Income Tax Act; or

-• are principally involved in the commercial development of "new economy" products for export, including interactive digital media products and creative industry products.
+• were principally involved in the commercial development of "new economy" products for export, including interactive digital media products and creative industry products.

 Apply for the Manufacturing and Processing Investment Tax Credit on Used Equipment